ideapark/kedu/network/endpoints.md

 # Endpoints

-Endpoints represent a service endpoint. for example, a nginx instance port 80.
+Endpoints represent a service endpoint. for example, a nginx instance port tcp:80.
 A kubernetes service may have many endpoints backing it, these endpoints will come and go, but the service is stable from the point of the service consumer.

-Endpoints are tightly coupled with Service, but you can also create it by hand.
-These endpoints life-cycle are not managed by the endpoint controller.
+Endpoints are tightly coupled with Service, Kubernetes will create/delete endpoints when service create/delete respectively.
+You can also create it by hand. but these endpoints' life-cycle are not managed by the endpoint controller.

-Service and endpoints together will be watched by the `kube-proxy`, and used to set the iptables rules to do NAT from service IP to endpoints IP.
+Service and endpoints together will be watched by the `kube-proxy`, and used to manage the iptables rules to do NAT from service IP to endpoints IP.

 # EndpointSlice